 BJP releases candidates list for Karnataka Legislative Council elections

 Bengaluru, June 18: The BJP has announced the names of four candidates for the Legislative Council elections due in Karnataka on June 29.
-The names of former Ministers R Shankar and MTB Nagaraj, Prathap Simha Nayak and Sunil Vallyapur were announced by the party late on Wednesday night.
+The names of former Ministers R Shankar and M T B Nagaraj, Prathap Simha Nayak and Sunil Vallyapur were announced by the party late on Wednesday night.

-Thursday is the last date for filing of nomination for the the Legislative Council elections necessitated due to the retirement of seven sitting members.
+Thursday is the last date for filing of nomination for the Legislative Council elections necessitated due to the retirement of seven sitting members.
 Of the seven seats, the BJP is likely to win four seats, the Congress two and the JD(S) one seat given their strength in the assembly.

 Coronavirus: India records 12,881 fresh cases of COVID-19 with 334 deaths in last 24 hours